GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 TIP: Start from the bottom when reviewing cards.

-TIP: Focus on cards that are Groom Draft when reviewing cards.
+TIP: Focus on cards that are Groom Initial when reviewing cards.

 TIP: Try to keep cards 'right-sized' and scoped to be started and finished within the Sprint.